 We have continuously invested in acquiring as well as creating expertise and technology to improve the educational opportunities of the fellows.
 We have hired 17 new full-time faculty in the last three years with expertise in various sub-specialties and expanded our clinical as well as research activity by establishing new programs.

-The Program has achieved continuous improvement through implementation of ideas brought forth by both the fellows and faculty through the monthly Fellow-PD meeting, the monthly faculty meeting as well as the annual program evaluations.
+The Program has achieved continuous improvement through the implementation of ideas brought forth by both the fellows and faculty through the monthly Fellow-PD meeting, the monthly faculty meeting as well as the annual program evaluations.
 We initiated new multi-disciplinary educational conferences like a monthly Clinico-Pathological Conference (CPC) and the weekly ILD Multi-Disciplinary Conference based on this process.

 Improve our research activity and throughout.

 We initiated a new, two-week-long, combined Clinical & Translational as well as Basic Science Research Course for the fellows.
 We are taking steps to effectively implement our mentorship program.
 We have hired three new faculty who are NIH funded (RO1) [Drs.
 Mehrad, Avram & Jin] who have brought new skills and resources.
 We plan to apply for a T32 grant.

 We are setting up training workshops for Cricothyroidotomy, Transvenous Pacemaker Placement and Sengstaken-Blakemore Tube Placements.